Troy Gentile

-Troy Gentile (born Troy Francis Farshi; October 27, 1993) is an American actor best known for his role as Mark in Hotel for Dogs and Barry Goldberg on the comedy series The Goldbergs (2013–2023), and for playing young versions of Jack Black‘s characters in Nacho Libre and Tenacious D in The Pick of Destiny (both 2006).
+Troy Gentile (born Troy Francis Farshi; October 27, 1993) is an American actor best known for his roles as Mark in Hotel for Dogs (2009) and Barry Goldberg on the comedy series The Goldbergs (2013–2023), and for playing young versions of Jack Black‘s characters in Nacho Libre and Tenacious D in The Pick of Destiny (both 2006).
+He is also known for his role in Bad News Bears (2005).

 Early life

 Gentile was born in Boca Raton, Florida, to an Italian-American mother, Debra (née Gentile) and an Iranian father, Albert Farshi.
-When he was four years old, his family moved to Los Angeles, California.

 He attended community college before he was cast in The Goldbergs.

 Career

 He portrayed a young Craig Ferguson on a segment of The Late Late Show With Craig Ferguson in October 2005.
 He later appeared in films such as Bad News Bears, Nacho Libre, Good Luck Chuck, Drillbit Taylor, and Hotel for Dogs.
-Since September 2013, he has portrayed Barry Goldberg in the ABC comedy series The Goldbergs.
+From 2013 to 2023, he portrayed Barry Goldberg in the ABC comedy series The Goldbergs.